emresenDEV/emresenDEV/README.md

 <br>
 <!-- PROGRAMMING LANGUAGES AND TOOLS -->
 <h2>🛠️ Skills</h2>
-<p>My toolbox includes a palette of languages, including HTML, CSS, JavaScript, Python, and SQL.
+<p>My toolbox includes a palette of languages, including HTML, CSS, JavaScript, Python, Java, and SQL.
 These languages allow me to sculpt interactive and dynamic digital landscapes.
 Currently, I'm further enriching my skill set by delving deeper into Python and Java, which I believe will open doors to even more innovative projects and collaborations.</p>
 <br>
 <div style="display: flex; justify-content: center;">
   <!-- HTML -->